 Another area of Coimbra is west of the university, around the football stadium.
 It is just north of the major street, Rua do Brasil.
 There are many restaurants and educational facilities in the area.
-Obviously it’s a good place to watch football as well, since Academica de Coimbra play at the stadium, but you can also go shopping in the mall Alma Shopping.
+Obviously, it’s a good place to watch football as well, since Academica de Coimbra plays at the stadium, but you can also go shopping in the mall Alma Shopping.

 There aren’t really any hotels in this area, but you will find holiday apartments and inns – they are often quite affordable, and it is a decent area to stay in.

 Another big area, very industrial and not very touristy – but it has the CoimbraShopping mall, many hypermarkets, some cafés, and in the southeastern end, a camping area.
 Again, you won’t find any hotels, but there are apartments and camping facilities nearby.